-During 2016 there has been an increase of 1,184 in the room supply in downtown Cleveland which is in process of being absorbed by the market.
-The Company responded to it by improving its facilities in Hyatt and a launch of renovations in Renaissance.
+During 2016 there has been an increase of 1,184 rooms in the room supply in downtown Cleveland which is in process of being absorbed by the market.
+The Company responded to this increase by improving its facilities in Hyatt and a launch of renovations at the Renaissance.
+The Hyatt as of the date of this report is substantially renovated and the Renaissance has completed the renovations of some of the meeting space and replaced the entire HVAC system.